Mario Marinică: Coaching career

 June 2015 saw Marinica take up the Director of Football role alongside Stewart Hall as Azam F.C. made a major overhaul of their technical staff with an eye on a successful campaign on the Confederation of Africa Federations (CAF) competition.
 Marinica was able to help alongside Stewart Hall in leading the club to securing their first Kegame Interclub cup title without conceding a single goal, the trophy is contested among the best teams in central and eastern Africa.
 September 2016 saw him take up the Assistant Manager role at Zakho FC working with Marian Mihail.

 In February 2017, he was initially announced as Head Coach of Forest Rangers.
 Forest chairperson Benhail Mukuka said the club was excited to have signed Marinica, who comes with success from his stint in Tanzania.
 However shortly afterwards, Perry Mutapa was announced instead, with the club not elaborating over the reversal of the appointment.

-September 2017 saw him join Ion Moldovan's technical staff at Romanian premier division team Concordia Chiajna.
+September 2017 saw him join Ion Moldovan's technical staff at Romanian premier division club Concordia Chiajna.

 In 2019, he joined as the Technical Director of the Indian Super League club Kerala Blasters FC and its youth academy and their reserve squad.
 He spoke about the programme and his vision for developing football from the grassroots level.
 Under the new Technical Director, all youth teams as well as the reserve teams are training under the same philosophy.
 This approach will make the player transition smoother and easier during promotions to higher teams.
 On 7 March 2020, Kerala Blasters Reserves beat Gokulam FC in the final of Kerala Premier League (KPL) at Calicut Corporation Stadium to lift the first trophy in their short history.
 Marinica was also appointed by the All India Football Federation as a Grassroots Football Technical Panel Member through to the end of 2021.